benshimonz/V1/README.md

 A **property graph** (AKA attributed graph) is a graph where

-- Graph vertices represent entities
+- Graph vertices represent entities.
   An entity is an objects or ‘thing’ in our mini-world, with an independent existence and which is distinguishable from other objects (e.g. a person, a vehicle, a product)
 - Graph edges represent relationships between pairs of entities (e.g. 'owns', 'friend of').
 Usually all edges are directional.
 - Each vertex has a set of descriptive features, called properties (attributes) (e.g. 'First Name', 'Last Name' for a person)